vedph/pythia/docs/example-words.md

 | 163 | vites      | NOUN  | vis        | 1     |
 | 159 | vellet     | VERB  | volo       | 1     |

-Texts here are so short that most words have a single attestation, except for high frequency, often appositive words like "et", "nec", etc.

 ## Lemmata

-Lemmata are extracted from words grouping them by their language and lemma.
-So, each unique combination of language and lemma is a lemma, and its count is equal to the sum of all the words belonging to it.
-For instance, lemma "dico" is deduced from tokens "dicebat", "dicere", and "dixerat" (twice), whence a total of 4 occurrences.

 ```sql
 select id, value, count